KeJunMao/jekyll-theme-mdui/README.md

 * pages/*

 How to use?
 See Usage.

+### service workers

+If you use the first ways to install, You will not be able to use service workers!!!!

+Why?
+See `sw.js` content.
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.